asirff399/simple-fun-projects/README.md

-This is a simple projects repo with some simple projects
+This is a simple projects repo with some simple projects:

-* Bangla speech to text
+* Bangla speech to text.